Conveuropean logo

 Salzburg Austria

 The first time I visited Austria was in 2009 when I went with K. to Munich.
-I didn't know but she told me Salzburg was relatively close to the Bavarian border and since I always wanted to visit the place where Mozart was born this was an excellent opportunity to go there.
+I didn't know, but she told me Salzburg was relatively close to the Bavarian border.
+Since I always wanted to visit the place where Mozart was born, this was an excellent opportunity to go there.
 We had a really good time visiting the old town with its beautiful baroque architecture.
-Actually just before we crossed the bridge to go there I took this picture showing an overview of this place, including the Hohensalzburg Castle.
-And of course we didn't leave Salzburg before visiting the birth house of Wolfgang Amadeus Mozart.
+Actually, just before we crossed the bridge to go there, I took this picture showing an overview of this place, including Hohensalzburg Castle.
+Of course, we didn't leave Salzburg before visiting the birth house of Wolfgang Amadeus Mozart.

 Huguenot cemetery, Dublin